The Lost Get Found

-The Lost Get Found is the third studio album by Britt Nicole.
-It was released on August 11, 2009 and features the Christian radio No. 1 songs, "The Lost Get Found" and "Walk on the Water".
+The Lost Get Found is the third studio album by American recording artist Britt Nicole.
+It was released on August 11, 2009, and features the Christian radio No. 1 songs, "The Lost Get Found" and "Walk on the Water".
 It debuted at No. 1 on Billboards Hot Christian Albums Chart, and No. 62 on the Billboard 200, a career high for the singer.

 Critical reception

 Allmusic's Jared Johnson said "in the post-Katy Perry world, it would be tough to find a more relevant, fresh, and thoughtful album than Britt Nicole's Lost Get Found.
 Following a well-received debut, the Christian singer's sophomore record finds her at her peak: infectious, vivid, and great on the dancefloor.
 Nicole channels the energy of many of her contemporaries, from Sara Bareilles to Avril Lavigne, Ashley Tisdale to Gwen Stefani."
 Johnson wrote "thankfully, the album does not sacrifice substance for style; Nicole once again shows her strength of delivering meaningful lyrics relating to specific events and situations.
 Producers Robert Marvin (Mat Kearney, tobyMac) and Dan Muckala (Brandon Heath, Backstreet Boys) collaborated to give the album its high-energy output."CCM Magazines Andrew Greer said "oscillating between vulnerable tracks that vocalize the struggle to surrender to God and sunny tunes of sheer fun, The Lost Get Found is an attractive set list.
 And though the lyrics may be a bit vague at times, this is pop music, and excellent pop music at that."

 Christian Music Review's Kevin Davis said "'The Lost Get Found' is a great and catchy album by Britt Nicole.
 The title track, 'Safe', 'Hanging On', 'Headphones', 'Walk on The Water' and 'Have Your Way' are my favorite songs on the album.
 Along with 'Life Light Up' by Christy Nockels this is my top album by a female artist and one of my top overall albums of the year.
 If you liked 'Relentless' by Natalie Grant and 'My Paper Heart' by Francesca Battistelli, then you’ll love 'The Lost Get Found' by Britt Nicole."